danielgsantos15/danielgsantos15/README.md

 ### Hey there 👋
 I'm Daniel Santos

-Here are some things that I like to show you
+Here are some things that I would like to show you

 I'm recently graduated in Analyst and Development of Systems